geoiat/2f-syn-con/README.md

 ## Usage
 The main code to setup and train an RNN with the multi-factor synaptic consolidation model is located in `RNNTorchTensor.py`.
-The folder structure is:

-The `data` folder contains files with results of the simulations as well as some experimental data.
+The `data` folder contains the results of the simulations as well as some experimental data.

 The `theory` folder contains numerical solutions to the theoretical equations.

 ### *Figure 2*
-To run the model in an RNN with balanced patterns, i.e. $f=0.5$, as presented in Figures 2, enter
+To run the consolidation model in an RNN with balanced patterns, i.e. $f=0.5$, as presented in Figure 2, enter
 ```
 $ python3 RNN_f50.py
 ```
 The results are saved as a dictionary in the file `rnn-f50.pt`.
-This is used in notebook `figure_2.ipynb` to reproduce figure panels.
+This can then be used in notebook `figure_2.ipynb` to reproduce the figure panels.

 ### *Figure 3*
 To run the simulation of memory encoding and consolidation during wakefulness and sleep, as presented in Figure 3, enter